pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 <div class="intro" markdown="1">
 **A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of your day-to-day activities _while_ helping you advance on your bigger vision.**

-A first group starts on Feb 26 (sign-ups are closed for that one), and if all goes well, other groups will be available in the coming months.
+A first group started on Feb.
+26 (sign-ups are closed for that one), and if all goes well, other groups will be available in the coming months.

 [Sign up to be notified of future launches](#get-started) or check below for more details...
 </div>